CRNA Salary 2026: Nurse Anesthetist Pay, Hourly Rates, and Locum Income

 • Effort: Medium

-• Best for: Clinicians who want strong income with more control over schedule or transitioning away from full-time employment
+• Best for: Clinicians who want strong income with more control over their schedule or a transition away from full-time employment

 • 8 shifts/month, 96 shifts/year